Awards and decorations of the Civil Air Patrol: Certificate of Recognition for Lifesaving

+Unit awards

 National Commander’s Unit Citation Award

 The National Commander's Unit Citation Award was approved by Civil Air Patrol's National Board at its March 2006 meeting.."
 It is awarded to "units providing services or achievements above and beyond those normally recognized by a Unit Citation Award."
 Awards are made at the sole discretion of the National Commander of Civil Air Patrol.
 The ribbon of the award is worn by all cadets and officers who were members of the unit during the time period for which the citation is awarded.
 Once the award has been made, members may continue to wear the ribbon even if they transfer out of the unit at a later date.
 Units that have been given the National Commander's Unit Citation Award are entitled to attach a streamer to the colors displayed at the unit's headquarters.
 This award does not come with a full-sized medal of its own, though a miniature medal is available for senior members to wear on their mess dress uniforms that must be purchased through an outside vendor.